© Crown copyright 2019

-This document helps you to understand what you need to do if you are considering installing (or have already installed) a CCTV system on your property.
+This advice will help you to understand what you need to do if you are considering installing, or have already installed, a CCTV system (or similar technology, such as video-equipped doorbell devices) on your home.
 A CCTV system includes the camera, storage, recording and all associated equipment.

-The code applies to the use of surveillance camera systems that operate in public places in England and Wales, regardless of whether or not there is any live viewing or recording of images or information or associated data.
-The role of the Surveillance Camera Commissioner (SCC) is to encourage compliance, review operations and provide advice about the code.
+The SC Code applies to the overt use of surveillance camera systems that are operated by relevant authorities only (police forces, local authorities and parish councils) in public places in England and Wales, regardless of whether or not there is any live viewing or recording of images or information or associated data.

-Below is a short set of considerations to guide you through steps for ensuring that your CCTV security system reduces the risk of intruding on the privacy of others, including neighbours.
+Below is a list of general considerations to help you reduce the risk of your CCTV system intruding on the privacy of others.

 - why do I need CCTV?

 - could I use another means to protect my home, such as improved lighting?